 To get the most out of the Jobs Chart, you should follow the steps outlined in Exploring your options.
-An explanation of the 'type of work' categories is here.

 Click on the headings of the seven ‘type of work’ categories below to see a list of jobs for each category: